diderot-edu/diderot-guide/INSTALL.md

 - Install WSL as documented in the [Microsoft Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 (Choose Ubuntu as the Linux subsystem)
 - A Ubuntu tile will be added to the start menu.
 - Launch the Ubuntu WSL from the start menu.
-- The WSL creates a traditional Unix home directory.
-The original Windows home directory is available at `/mnt/c/Users/USERNAME`
+- The WSL opens a traditional Unix home directory which is separate from the Windows home directory.
+The Windows home directory is available at `/mnt/c/Users/USERNAME`
 - To continue setting up, follow the Unbuntu steps below.

 ## Ubuntu